waggjeff/DE-Zoomcamp-FinalProject/README.md

 #### Data Pipeline

 For the pipeline itself, we use a combination of Python, Prefect and DBT to upload the data to a data lake and then a data warehouse in the Google Cloud Platform (GCP).
 The processing is done in batches so that new values can be uploaded after each trading day.
-The data are uploaded to the Google Coud Storage (GCS) Bucket data lake before being transported to a data warehouse (Bigquery) where they can then transformed with our DBT model.
+The data are uploaded to the Google Coud Storage (GCS) Bucket data lake before being transported to a data warehouse (Bigquery) where they can then be transformed with our DBT model.

 #### Dashboard